What are your policies and procedures?

 Do you know which organization issued your certification?
 Link2Life offers Lifesaving Society, Red Cross and HSFC certifications.
 If you are unsure, please contact us and we will help point you in the right direction.
 Most Link2Life certifications are currently issued by the Lifesaving Society.
 To obtain quick proof of your certification with the LSS, please fill out this form or call the LSS office (604 299 5450) to request your member number.
 Once you have this information, insert it into this form so you can access a printable record of your certification immediately.
 The printable certification record available through the LSS website comes with a verification code and can be used as valid proof of certification.
 If you prefer to have your card reissued, the cost is $10 through the LSS.

 Here are some important LSS links to help you:

 - Help, I don’t know my Member Number!

 - Find a Member (aka: print out an electronic card)

 If your certificate was provided by an agency other than the LSS, contact them directly for alternative proof of your certification.
-For Red Cross courses (1 888 307 7997), you will need to have the following information ready: name of course taken, course date, instructor’s name.
-Replacement cards cost $15, or you can request a free PDF copy of your certificate.
+For Red Cross courses (1 888 307 7997) certificates are now issued electronically (as of October 2017).
+Upon submission of course paperwork, you should receive a RC email regarding account creation.
+Once your account is created, you can access your new certificate by looking for My Certifications, which is located under the My Profile tab.
 For Heart and Stroke Foundation inquires, they can be reach at: 1 877 473 0333.
 The HSFC offers replacement cards for $5.